IBM/gantt-chart/README.md

 IBM Gantt Chart Component, integrable in Vanilla, jQuery, or React Framework.

+Demos and Examples are available as a [storybook](https://ibm.github.io/gantt-chart/packages/ibm-gantt-chart-docs/storybook)

 This project is structured as [monorepo](https://en.wikipedia.org/wiki/Monorepo):

 - [ibm-gantt-chart](packages/ibm-gantt-chart) - Gantt Chart Library